dell/omnia/docs/source/Logging/index.rst

 Control plane logs
 ---------------------------

-All log files can be viewed via the Dashboard tab ( |Dashboard| ) on the grafana UI.
-The default dashboard displays ``omnia.log`` and ``syslog``.
+Most log files can be viewed via the Dashboard tab ( |Dashboard| ) on the grafana UI.
+Alternatively, all log files can be viewed via CLI.
 Custom dashboards can be created per user requirements.

 Below is a list of all logs available to Loki and can be accessed on the dashboard: